perryOnCrack/perryoncrack.github.io/apps/rez.md

 - On-coming calendar events on top panel
 - More notification style in app info menu
 - App list scrollbar (waiting for the official Jetpack Compose implementation)
-- Huge rewrite/refactor of the widget space (it's spaghetti in there)
+- Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
 - Other launcher language support

 ### User Suggested Features & Improvements (might not be implemented ever)